 - He specifically says that feeling guilty about a little mess was a good sign, and she was

 - The Cold Case episode "Fly Away" had a social worker who was actually a pedophile.
-"The Woods" had one who was a burglar.
+"The Woods" had one who was both pedophile and a burglar.
 "Ghost of My Child" had one who stole her client's baby.

 - In early episodes of The O.C., going into foster care is depicted as the worst thing that could possibly happen to Ryan, so that running away is preferable.